A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Introduction

 It is also worth mentioning related efforts in the stochastic control literature dealing with systems under partial information, e.g., which include \cite{rishel1970necessary,jacka2015informational}.
 These provide a dynamic programming formulation for a class of stochastic control problems with {\it perfect recall} leading to a generalized form for a Bellman (martingale) optimality principle for a class systems, see \cite[Definition 4.1, Theorem 5.7]{jacka2015informational} (see also \cite{elliott1977optimal} for a controlled-Markovian and perfect-recall setup).
 The assumption that the information structure is classical (due to the perfect-recall property, see Section \ref{WitStandSec}) in these papers allows for explicit optimality equations for each sample path.
+Also along the dynamic programming based approaches, related contributions for a class of decentralized differential stochastic control systems (in continuous-time) are \cite{charalambous2016decentralized} and \cite{charalambous2017centralizedI} which have established the Bellman (martingale) and dynamic programming equations to arrive at optimality conditions.
+Notably, these results also establish conditions for the global optimality of person-by-person-optimal policies for a class of convex problems.

-Our paper is related to and builds on Witsenhausen's standard form \cite{WitsenStandard}, which is a very general approach establishing that {\it any} sequential team admits a dynamic programming approach.
-However, this method has a number of operational limitations which this paper attempts to clarify and generalize.
-We present a detailed analysis and comparison in Section \ref{WitStandSec}.
+With regard to the strategic measures approach, for classical stochastic control problems such measures were defined (see \cite{schal1975dynamic}, \cite{piunovskii1998controlled}, \cite{dynkin1979controlled} and \cite{feinberg1996measurability}) as the set of probability measures induced on the product (sequence) spaces of the state and action pairs by measurable control policies: Given an initial distribution on the state, and a policy, one can uniquely define a probability measure on the product space.
+Certain measurability, compactness and convexity properties of strategic measures for single decision maker problems were studied in \cite{dynkin1979controlled,piunovskii1998controlled,feinberg1996measurability,blackwell1976stochastic}.